onehashai/onehash-connect/api_docs/incoming-webhooks-walkthrough.md

 ## Step 4: Manually testing the webhook

-For either one of the command line tools, first, you'll need to get an API key from the **Bots** section of your Zulip user's **Personal settings**.
+For either one of the command line tools, first, you'll need to get an API key from the **Bots** section of your Connect user's **Personal settings**.
 To test the webhook, you'll need to [create a bot](https://zulip.com/help/add-a-bot-or-integration) with the **Incoming webhook** type.
 Replace `<api_key>` with your bot's API key in the examples presented below!
-This is how Zulip knows that the request was made by an authorized user.
+This is how Connect knows that the request was made by an authorized user.

 ### Curl